-In the video review below, I explain everything there is to know about AG1 and why I don’t recommend it.
+In the video review below, I explain everything there is to know about AG1 and why I don’t recommend it as a Certified Nutrition Coach.
 If you prefer watching videos instead of reading written reviews, I’d highly recommend checking that out!
 Anyways, let’s dive in.
 AG1 is a superfood supplement, so your most important consideration should be: how many superfoods per serving does it provide?

 Here’s your answer: In every serving of AG1, you get 10,000 milligrams of greens.
 Sounds like a lot right?
 Well, if you’ve read or watched my reviews before, you know that my benchmark number for a good greens powder is actually exactly 10,000 milligrams of superfoods per serving.
 Therefore, AG1 meets my minimum requirement…but is that enough?